sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

         "--docker-password=..."
 ```

-1. Copy the folder `scripts` from `templates/Kyma-Prepare-Dev-Environment` to your project root folder.
+1. Copy the folder `scripts` from `templates/Kyma-Prepare-Dev-Environment` to your project directory.

-2. Run the script to create the secret.
-In the root folder of your project, execute:
+1. Run the script to create the secret.
+In your project directory, execute:

     ```Shell/Bash
     ./scripts/create-container-registry-secret.sh